liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 selected for a particular site or page, determine which rule group's actions are applied to a given request.
 From the Manage Rules page for a specific rule set, you can add a rule by specifying a rule type.
-Remember that you can add as many rules to a rule group as you need in order to classify the devices you'd like to take actions on.
+Remember that you can add as many rules to a rule group as you need in order to classify the devices on which you'd like to take actions.
 Note that, by default, only the Simple Rule type is available.
-However, the rules are designed to be extensible and additional rule types can be added by your developers.
+The rules are designed, however, to be extensible, and additional rule types can be added by your developers.
 Once added, you can edit the rule to specify a device type and operating system.

 ![Figure 3.27: You need to install the Device Recognition Provider plugin to populate the OS list.](../../images/mobile-device-editing-rule.png)

 Once you've created some mobile device rule groups and added some rules to them, you'll be ready to set up some actions.
-The actions defined for a rule group determine what happens to a particular request when the request's device has been detected and the rule group has been found to apply.
+The actions defined for a rule group determine what happens to a particular request when the device is detected and the rule group has been found to apply.

 You can add actions to a rule group from the Site Pages page of the Control Panel.
 Select either the public or private pages and then look for the *Mobile Rule Groups* link in the right-hand menu.
 Use the *Select Rule Group* button to select rule groups to be applied either to a site or to a single page.
-If you select the page group itself from the left-hand menu, the selected rule group will apply to all the pages of the site by default.
-However, if you select an individual page and then click the *Select Rule Group* button, the rule groups will apply to only that page.
+If you select the page group itself from the left-hand menu, the selected rule group applies to all the pages of the site by default.
+If, however, you select an individual page and then click the *Select Rule Group* button, the rule groups apply only to that page.
 You can select multiple rule groups for a particular site or page and order them by priority.
 The rule groups are checked in decreasing order of priority: the actions defined by the first rule group that applies are executed.

 ![Figure 3.28: You can select a mobile device rule group to apply for a site or page from the Site Pages section of the Control